Jawsshhh/CSOPESYMO1/README.md

 Julianna Victoria Brizuela
 Josh Christian Nuñez

+*IMPORTANT* For MO2, please refer to the PageReallocation branch.

 Instructions to run:
 1. Clone the repository through Visual Studio 2022
 2. Run the main.cpp file.